upcoming offerings

 In particular, I have spent much of my time studying the Ghosh lineage and the Aṣṭāṅga Yoga system.

-I offer vinyasa, yin, hatha, and 26+2 classes at multiple studios in Tacoma, Gig Harbor, and Puyallup.
+I offer vinyasa, yin, hatha, and 26+2 classes in studio.
 You can see my current schedule here!

 • Yandara Yoga Institute 200hr YTT